Moderate drinking may improve cognitive health for older adults, study says - KESQ

 Not protective for African Americans

-The new study, published Monday in JAMA, analyzed data on nearly 20,000 participants from the University of Michigan’s Health and Retirement Study, a longitudinal panel study that surveys a representative sample of Americans on a variety of health issues.
+The new study, published Monday in JAMA Network Open, analyzed data on nearly 20,000 participants from the University of Michigan’s Health and Retirement Study, a longitudinal panel study that surveys a representative sample of Americans on a variety of health issues.

 Study participants, who were predominately white, female and a mean age of 62, were given cognitive tests starting in 1996 through 2008, and were surveyed every other year for approximately nine years.